 What are the services that will be offered to my child once I'm referred to the Ottawa Children's Treatment Centre?

-Once you have been referred to OCTC and all intake documentation has been received, your child will be referred to our Wee Start or Getting Started Services.
+Once you have been referred to OCTC and all intake documentation has been completed and received, your child will be referred to our Wee Start or Getting Started Services.

 What is the Wee Start Services?

-The Wee Start Services is a service for children 21 months and younger.
-During the visits, you will have the opportunity to discuss your child’s development as well as to learn strategies and activities to build your child’s skills with the support of various professionals from OCTC.
+The Wee Start Services is a service for children up to 21 months.
+During the visits, you will have the opportunity to discuss your child's development as well as to learn strategies and activities to build your child's skills with the support of various professionals from OCTC.